datalad-handbook/book/docs/basics/101-121-siblings.rst

 .. index::
    pair: corresponding branch; in adjusted mode
-   pair: show dataset modifications for particular paths; on Windows with DataLad
+   pair: show dataset modification for particular path; on Windows with DataLad
    pair: diff; DataLad command
 .. windows-wit:: Please use datalad diff --from main --to remotes/roommate/main